 A second mitigation strategy can be adding scale minimum and scale maximum attributes to portrayed feature classes to turn off less significant information at either small scales or large scales.
 The scale minimum attribute is used as a limit to indicate the scale at which portrayal of a feature is turned off as the screen is scaled to smaller scales, for example by turning off point symbols that start interfering with each other due to density at smaller scales.
 The scale maximum attribute is used to turn off the feature portrayal at large scales, for example large areas that may be considered of less significance at large scales and can cause clutter, for example by area patterns.
 This method works best on the individual product series as it cannot account for impacts of any other layers, but can be part of an overall clutter mitigation strategy.

-Configuring an interoperability catalogue can be a third mitigation strategy by defining rules for how predefined combinations of products should interact, by for example turning off less significant features in one product to enable easier identification of more significant features in another products.
-Interoperability catalogues can also be used to define rules for combining data from different products into hybrid features that can eliminate the need to portray the original data.
+Configuring an interoperability catalogue can be a third mitigation strategy by defining rules for how predefined combinations of products should interact, by for example turning off less significant features in one product to enable easier identification of more significant features in other products.
+Interoperability catalogues can also be used to define rules for combining data from different products into hybrid features that can eliminate the need to portray multiple copies of the original data.
 Utilization of an interoperability catalogue is most suitable for situations where multiple layers interact and are at risk of causing screen clutter.

 These three strategies are not mutually exclusive and any combination of them can be utilised as well as in combination with other methods for clutter mitigation.
 Additional strategies are discussed in the subsequent sections.